lzrdGreen/Intermediate-Concepts-in-Python/README.md

 However, inheritance doesn't stop there.
 With the monster truck class, you have the flexibility to introduce additional attributes and methods specific to this mighty vehicle, such as oversized tires and a thunderous roar.
 This process allows you to build upon the foundation established by the Vehicle class, enhancing each creation with unique characteristics while minimizing redundancy: with inheritance, you're not starting from square one every time you build something new.
 Instead, you're building upon the foundation you've already laid, infusing each creation with its own distinctiveness and excitement, much like adding extra features to your Lego masterpieces to make them even cooler and more thrilling!

 In essence, inheritance empowers you to extend and customize existing code, much like adding new features to your Lego creations, transforming them into something even more extraordinary.

 (A note of caution: the above part of section on OOP in Python was actually written by ChatGPT 3.5 based on examples I asked to produce Google's Gemini Nano, the simplest, with minor editing.
 A bit too wordy to my taste, but tastes differ...

 By the way, Google seems to have silently made a break-through nobody noticed: they trained a small LLM, I mean it: SMALL large language model.
 Google claimed that the smallest Gemini Nano has 1.8 billion parameters only.
 For comparison GPT 3.5 has 175 billion parameters, GPT 4 - nobody knows for sure but Google competitors estimate it as 1 trillion.
-I am sure Google used neural network distillation for its Gemini Nano training, very likely pruning and quantization.
-But what else?)
+I am sure Google used neural network distillation for its Gemini Nano training - a large model, the teacher, transfers its output, to a small model, student; very likely pruning - cutting off the unused nodes where weights are very close to zero and connecting them links, and quantization - lower bit representation.
+But what else? - what if they managed to factorise the weight matrices into a composition of matrices with smaller ranks, so called low-rank factorization.)

 **A simple example:**
 Now I must write some idiotic Python code with all those car-like classes producing actions like car.signal() method and "make" attribute.
 Instead - in oop_demo.py - I am going to use class PriorityQueue as a simple example of a data structure (we already used it as a heapified list in data_str.py).